nunofachada/simoututils/README.md

 output_plot([datafolder1 '/v1'], 'stats100v1r1.txt', outputs, 'layout', [3 3], 'Colors', {'b', 'r', 'g'});
 ```

-The [output_plot] function recognizes a number of
+The [output_plot] function recognizes a number of [LineSpec]s and [PatchSpec]s,
-[LineSpec]s and [PatchSpec]s, namely 'Colors', 'LineStyles', 'LineWidths',
+namely 'Colors', 'LineStyles', 'LineWidths', 'Markers', 'MarkerEdgeColors',
-'Markers', 'MarkerEdgeColors', 'MarkerFaceColors' and 'MarkerSizes'.
-There is
+'MarkerFaceColors' and 'MarkerSizes'.
+There is also the 'EdgeColors' option,
-also the 'EdgeColors' option, which is only recognized within the [PatchSpec]s
+which is only recognized within the [PatchSpec]s context, i.e. for type **f**
-context, i.e. for type **f** plots.
+plots.

-Returning to the example, the 3rd and 6th outputs of the last command (GrassQty
+Returning to the example, the 3rd and 6th outputs of the last command
-and GrassEnergy, respectively) are still somewhat out of scale with the
+(*GrassQty* and *GrassEnergy*, respectively) are still somewhat out of scale
-remaining outputs.
+with the remaining outputs.
 This can be solved by specifying the 'scale' option:

 ```matlab
 outputs = {'SheepPop', 'WolfPop', 'GrassQty/4', 'SheepEnergy', 'WolfEnergy', '4*GrassEnergy'};